Adyen/adyen-go-api-library/src/management/docs/UpdatePaymentMethodInfo.md

 `func (o *UpdatePaymentMethodInfo) HasEnabled() bool`

 HasEnabled returns a boolean if a field has been set.

+### GetShopperStatement

+`func (o *UpdatePaymentMethodInfo) GetShopperStatement() ShopperStatement`

+GetShopperStatement returns the ShopperStatement field if non-nil, zero value otherwise.

+### GetShopperStatementOk

+`func (o *UpdatePaymentMethodInfo) GetShopperStatementOk() (*ShopperStatement, bool)`

+GetShopperStatementOk returns a tuple with the ShopperStatement field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShopperStatement

+`func (o *UpdatePaymentMethodInfo) SetShopperStatement(v ShopperStatement)`

+SetShopperStatement sets ShopperStatement field to given value.

+### HasShopperStatement

+`func (o *UpdatePaymentMethodInfo) HasShopperStatement() bool`

+HasShopperStatement returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)